AndyWoodOxford/aws-iac/terraform/modules/vmlab-asg/README.md

 ## Overview

-An AWS "lab" that containing EC2 instance(s) in public subnets.
+An AWS "lab" that containing an auto-scaling group (ASG) of EC2 instances in public subnets.
 The module accepts optional ingress rules from the control host.
 The instances can also be connected via a Systems Manager SSM agent.

-WIP - an optional launch template / auto-scaling group (ASG), and an optional application load balancer (ALB) with a target group containing instances from either the ASG or those directly provisioned.

 The default behaviour is to use the default VPC in the current region.
 Otherwise a VPC is created with public and private subnets (with a single NAT Gateway and EIP).

-An S3 bucket is created for (future) logging.

 <!-- BEGIN_TF_DOCS -->
 ## Table of Contents